Entitlement to health services

-The fact that a non-EU national has established their eligibility for health services does not automatically mean that their dependants are also eligible.
+If you are a non-EU national and you establish your eligibility for health services, this does not automatically mean your dependants are also eligible.
 Dependants of non-EU nationals may also have to satisfy the above requirements.

 You may qualify for a medical card under EU rules if you are ordinarily resident in Ireland and you are getting a social security pension from another EU/EEA country or Switzerland, or if you are working and paying social insurance in one of these countries.